 Threat Categories Reference

-209 rules.
-16 categories.
+324 detection rules.
+21 categories.
 Every rule is open-source YAML you can read, extend, or override.
 This page is the authoritative reference for what each category detects, how findings are identified, and how they map to OWASP LLM Top 10 and MITRE ATT&CK for ML.

 Master table